 - Eat more fiber.
 Many high-fiber foods are prebiotics, meaning they feed the good bacteria.
 You can get fiber from whole grains, fruits, vegetables, beans and peas, and nuts and seeds.

-- Enjoy fermented foods, such as yogurt, kimchi, kefir, fermented sauerkraut, fermented pickles, and kombucha.
+- Enjoy fermented foods, such as yogurt, kimchi, kefir, fermented sauerkraut, fermented pickles, miso, and kombucha.

 - Manage your stress.
 Stress changes the gut microbiota and increases inflammation.